uniteeio/dotnet-utils/README.md

-# improve-your-dotnet-style
+# Improve your dotnet style

-Improve your dotnet style
+You can find here some nice tools/methods to improve your code.